 Wrike provides team leaders with a project management dashboard from which they can manage their teams and projects effectively.

-While it has similar Kanban task management to Trello, it goes one step further and offers interactive Gantt charts that users can view and easily edit to reflect real-time updates.
+While we offer similar Kanban task management to Trello, Wrike goes one step further and offers interactive Gantt charts that users can view and easily edit to reflect real-time updates.
 With the Gantt charts, you have a visual way of eliminating bottlenecks and assessing project progress.

 Gantt charts are part of a larger benefit of Wrike, which is providing full 360-degree visibility to keep stakeholders in the loop at all times.
 Through task dependencies, interactive timelines, and real-time information, stakeholders can be kept up to date without the need for time-consuming back-and-forth communication.

-Beyond Gantt charts, team leaders can visualize projects using a number of charts.
-From pie charts to polar charts, Wrike caters to your KPIs and performance metrics by displaying relevant information however you prefer.
+Beyond Gantt charts, team leaders can visualize projects using a number of charts and custom views.
+From pie charts to bar charts, Wrike caters to your KPIs and performance metrics by displaying relevant information however you prefer.

 Poor budget and resource management are often the cause of projects that fall short of expectations or fail to meet deadlines.
 With Wrike’s resource management software, you can take control of your resources from the outset to embark on new projects with accurate forecasts that you can relay to stakeholders for full transparency.

-Finally, Wrike offers more than 400 integrations, so you can make the project planning tool work for all your business needs.
+Finally, Wrike offers more than 400 integrations, so you can make our project planning tool work for all your business needs.

 Who should use Wrike?

-Wrike is fit for the fresh-faced freelancer, the budding startup, and the established enterprise.
+Wrike is the best project management fit for the fresh-faced freelancer, the budding startup, and the established enterprise.
 It also caters to various roles and departments within an organization, including the following:

 The sales team